llm-bible/llm-bible.github.io/_publications/patil2024towards.markdown

 bibkey: patil2024towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.13269"}
-tags: ['Training Techniques', 'Tools', 'Pretraining Methods', 'Fine-Tuning', 'Prompting', 'Applications']
+tags: ['Fine-Tuning', 'Tools', 'Applications', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 The paper studies how code generation by LLMs can be combined with formal verification to produce critical embedded software.
 The first contribution is a